How to Convert PDF Table to Excel

 Choose Tools That Preserve Layout

 Some tools ignore table structures, causing merged cells or messy columns.
-Pick a converter that focuses on layout preservation, especially for financial documents.
+Pick a converter that focuses on layout preservation.
 These tools keep your rows and columns in order, saving you time.
 A layout-aware tool reduces rework and helps retain the original formatting in your Excel file.

 Review the Preview Before Exporting